-Consideration has been given to the distance of the subject establishment from the abovereferenced sensitive use.
+Consideration has been given to the distance of the subject establishment from the above-referenced sensitive use.
 Testimony received during the public hearing expressed concern over potential impacts to Bravo Medical Magnet School which is feet from the subject premises.
 Exiting traffic from the conference facility is required to exit onto Valley Boulevard - the opposite direction of the magnet school to avoid any conflicts.
-The grant has been wellconditioned, which should protect the health, safety, and welfare of the surrounding neighbors.
-The potential effects of excessive noise or disruptive behavior have been considered and addressed by imposing conditions related to noise and loitering.
-The project is consistent with the zoning and in keeping with the existing uses adjacent to the development.
-This project will contribute to the USC Health Science Campus in Boyle Heights and will serve the neighboring residents, local employees, and visitor visitors.
 Therefore, as conditioned, the project will not detrimentally affect residentially zoned properties or any other sensitive uses in the area.